 Property, Plant and Equipment - Property, plant and equipment is recorded at cost with no recognition of depreciation.
 GAAP requires the recognition of depreciation of Property, Plant and Equipment for Proprietary Funds.
-The Wanaque North Project expenses debt principal payments in lieu of depreciation.

 Loans Receivable - The Commission has participated in low cost financing through the New Jersey Environmental Infrastructure Trust ("NJEIT").
 The Commission is reimbursed for allowable expenditures upon submission of a requisition evidencing actual expenditures.